michellab/BioSimSpaceTutorials/02_steered_md/01_setup_sMD.md

  '  temp0=300.00,',
  '  ntp=1,',
  '  pres0=1.01325,',
+ '  plumed=1,',
+ '  plumedfile="plumed.dat,',
  ' /']
 ```

-The lines `plumed=1` and `plumedfile="plumed.in"` are what specify that PLUMED will be used.
+The lines `plumed=1` and `plumedfile="plumed.dat"` are what specify that PLUMED will be used.
 The process can now be started to run steered MD.

 #### Running sMD